 - Mynextmove: Explore possibilities in health care and match your skills

-- Bureau of Labor Statistics: This site provides an encyclopedia of careers you can use to find out about different roles, education requirements, salaries and more.
+- Occupational Outlook Handbook: This site provides an encyclopedia of careers you can use to find out about different roles, education requirements, salaries and more.

 - Medical School Applicant Guide: Learn about what you need to be a competitive candidate for medical school.